Suppliers and staff count the cost of UK Carillion's collapse

 Spun out of Tarmac nearly 20 years ago and incorporating construction names such as Wimpey and Alfred McAlpine, Carillion operated in Britain and Ireland, Canada, the Middle East and North Africa.

-It was working on 450 British government projects, including the building and maintenance of hospitals, schools, defence sites and a high-speed rail line.
+It was working on 450 British government projects, including the building and maintenance of hospitals, schools, defense sites and a high-speed rail line.

 The government said it would pay the salaries of the company’s public-sector workers, but private-sector contracts would only be paid for 48 hours after the collapse.

-Big outsourcers such as Carillion, Serco, Capita and others have won the vast majority of contracts worth billions of pounds.
+Big outsourcers such as Carillion, Serco (SRP.L), Capita (CPI.L) and others have won the vast majority of contracts worth billions of pounds.

-The government has faced questions as to why it continued to award Carillion contracts after it first signalled it was in financial difficulty in July last year.
+The government has faced questions as to why it continued to award Carillion contracts after it first signaled it was in financial difficulty in July last year.

 Just a week after that first warning, Carillion was named as one of the contractors on Britain’s new High Speed 2 rail line, a flagship project that will better connect London with the north of England.
 In November, it won a further two contracts with state-owned Network Rail.